English Electric Balloon: Jubilee cars

 In the late 1970s, Blackpool Corporation decided that the tramway fleet needed modernising after the closure of the inland routes during the 1960s.
 Attention was drawn to two Balloon cars, 714 and 725, which had been mothballed as they were in dire need of an overhaul.
 It was felt that these would be useful on the promenade during the summer due to their high seating capacity and reliability.
-So, with funds left over from their One-Man Operated (OMO) car programme the corporation set about rebuilding these old Balloons into "Jubilee cars", named after the Silver Jubilee of Elizabeth II in 1977.
+Thus with funds left over from their One-Man Operated (OMO) car programme, the corporation set about rebuilding these old Balloons into "Jubilee cars", named after the Silver Jubilee of Elizabeth II in 1977.

 The first to be rebuilt, 725, was stripped down to its shell and had its under-frame and body lengthened, controllers changed, doors and stairs relocated to the ends and its iconic pointed ends replaced with rectangular ones.
 The bogies were replaced with fabricated ones able to accommodate "Metalastik" rubber/ metal bonded suspension in the manner of the "OMO" vehicles and the tram officially entered service in 1979 after testing as Jubilee 761.
 Balloon 714 was later rebuilt in a similar fashion, though it retained its original central doors as well as the front ones to improve passenger flow at stops.
 714 re-entered service in 1982 as Jubilee 762.
 Although a success and a big crowd-mover, no more were built either new or from the Balloons.
 Both cars were withdrawn in 2011 having become surplus to requirements due to the arrival of the Flexity 2 trams and were unsuitable for conversion to run alongside them.
 Therefore, they entered preservation, with 761 being acquired by the Fleetwood Heritage Leisure Trust and 762 being donated to the National Tramway Museum at Crich.
 In May 2017, 761 was transferred from the Fleetwood Heritage Leisure Trust to Blackpool Heritage Trust.